mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 ### TL;DR

- - Code Review is an opportunity educate, but to learn also, and at the same rate.
+ - Code Review is an opportunity to educate and learn at the same rate.
  - Don't comment before understanding the reasoning behind the changes.
  - Spend the same energy recognizing good stuff (encouraging and/or praising it) that you apply to find bad stuff.
- - Discussions in code reviews can and should a learning material (and serve for future references).
+ - Discussions in code reviews can be learning material (and they serve for future references).
- - Point clearly and with (code) counter examples everything that is not that good.
+ - Be very specific on what is not that good and use code examples to make your point.
- - Recognize the effort that the coleagues employed on trying to make the best they can.
+ - Recognize the effort that the author employed on trying to make the best they can.

 ## What is this post about, guyz!?
 OMG!

-Lately some work colleagues have said to me that my code reviews are a little bit "different".
+Lately some work colleagues told me that my code reviews are a little bit "different".
 Being the very self-confident person that I am,
 I started to ask myself (and other people) what could I do to make them better.
 Then I discovered,
 much to my surprise,
-that the "different" in this case is actually a good thing.
+that the "difference" in this case is actually a good thing.

 I'll try to break down into steps the thought process that make me review code